roryc89/network-filter/README.md

 # network-filter
-Network filter tab for chome devtools
+Network filter tab for chome devtools.

 ##  The problem:
 You're recieving a large number of network responses but you only want to to examine one.